 - RPA 8 staff will start developing the TIP in month of February following rules and regulations adopted by the Iowa DOT. - After the draft TIP is finished, it will be released for a 30-day public review process in June.
 RPA 8 staff will inform the public of the draft TIP's availability by sending notice to the organizations on the RPA 8 public participation process list and by publishing legal notices in local newspapers and ECIA website.
 Theses notices will be printed 4 -20 days before the scheduled meeting. - The public hearing will be held with the RPA 8 Policy Board meeting in June.
 The meeting will be opened for public input during the process. - After the final TIP is finished, it will be released for a 30-day public review process in July.
 RPA staff will inform the public of the final TIP's availability by sending notice to the organizations on the RPA 8 public participation process list and by publishing legal notices in local newspapers and ECIA website.
-Theses notices will be published 4 -20 days before the scheduled meeting. - A public hearing is set for June 25, 2020 at East Central Intergovernmental Association (ECIA), 7600 Commerce Park, Dubuque, Iowa.
-Its purpose is to receive comments on the FY 2020-2023 Transportation Improvement Program (TIP) for the RPA 8 Area and to satisfy the Program of Projects (POP) public participation requirements of Regional Transit Authority 8 (RTA 8) and the City of Clinton, Municipal Transit Administration.
-Comments will be accepted through July 25, 2020.
-TIP information is available by contacting Chandra Ravada at (563)-556-4166.
-Persons requiring special material or presentation format should contact Mr. Ravada on or before July 25, 2020.
+Theses notices will be published 4 -20 days before the scheduled meeting. - A public hearing is set for July 28, 2022 at East Central Intergovernmental Association (ECIA), 7600 Commerce Park, Dubuque, Iowa.
+Its purpose is to receive comments on the FY 2023-2026 Transportation Improvement Program (TIP) for the RPA 8 Area and to satisfy the Program of Projects (POP) public participation requirements of Regional Transit Authority 8 (RTA 8) and the City of Clinton, Municipal Transit Administration.
+Comments will be accepted through July 27, 2022.
+TIP information is available by contacting Chandra Ravada at (563)-556- 4166.
+Persons requiring special material or presentation format should contact Mr. Ravada on or before July 27, 2022.
+Staff did not receive any comments during the input process.